RvMouche/CookieWall/README.md

-# Under construction
-<sub>We are not responsable for any damage created or not prevented by this script</sub>
-This is where the development of the succeeder of kiwicookie happens, for now the same license applies.
-Also lets of credits to Moeflon, who made all of this possible.

-This is no guarentee that anything following this sentence is still correct.

 # kiwicookie
 Dutch Cookie Law Script
 <sub>We are not responsable for any damage created or not prevented by this script</sub>